choisteph/choisteph.github.io/README.md

 I also chose to highlight slightly different projects compared to the ones from my previous portfolio.
 My goal was to try to represent a range of different kinds of work I've done, as my path has been very non-linear.

 ### On Adding an About Me Section
-I also added a fresh little "about" section with my design philosophy, soome certifications I earned, and a list of competencies and tools I use as a professional.
+I also added a fresh little "about" section with my design philosophy, some certifications I earned, and a list of competencies and tools I use as a professional.
 I wanted to offer a bit more context about the way I think, the things I'm working on, and the different things I've learned in my 5+ years trying to navigate this space.

 ### To Summarize,
 **My goal with this redesign was to:**